background

 • Write-Down = $1 million

-Using the same equation as before, we arrive at an ending balance of $22 million in Year 1.
+Using the same equation from earlier, we arrive at $22 million for the ending inventory balance in Year 1.

 • Ending Inventory = $20 million – $25 million + $28 million – $1 million = $22 million